Best Project Management Tools for Educators and Teachers 2026

 Are you a solo educator just trying to get organized?
 Start with Todoist.
 It takes 10 minutes to set up, it's free, and it handles recurring tasks beautifully.
 If you outgrow it in a few months, migrate to Notion.

 Are you coordinating a team of 3-15 teachers or staff?
 Trello works if your projects are simple and visual.
 Asana works if you need dependencies, timelines, and proper workflow management.
-ClickUp works if you want everything and don't mind investing time in configuration.
+ClickUp works if you need everything and don't mind investing time in configuration.

 Verdict: Top Picks for Educators in 2026

-There's no single "best project management tool for educators" that works for everyone — anyone telling you otherwise is selling something.
+Look, there's no single "best project management tool for educators" that works for everyone — anyone telling you otherwise is selling something.
 But here's where I'd put my money:

 - Best overall for individual teachers: Try Notion — Notion, especially with the free educator plan